My grandfather was one of the wisest people I knew. The only reader of non-fiction books in my family was him.

 5. Repairing & Fixing Things is the Best Form of Leisure

-There was never a day, I didn’t see him repair something.
-Off days were totally dedicated to repairing.
-He looked forward to these days like a child looks forward to halloween.
+There was never a day I didn’t see him repair something.
+Off days were dedicated to restoring.
+He looked forward to these days as a child looks forward to Halloween.

-Now as an adult I think this doubles as an amazing way to live your life.
-Strive to repair whatever needs repairing and help whoever needs helping.
+Now, as an adult, I think this doubles as a fantastic way to live your life.
+Strive to repair whatever needs repairing and help whoever needs help.
 Always start with yourself.
 Repair yourself and stuff in your room.
-Then do your home, your street, your locality, your community and so on.
+Then do your home, your street, your locality, your community, and so on.

 6. Create Your Own library.
 Never Stop Reading & Learning

-He had a big library of books and spent his time, money and energy on reading and learning.
+He had an extensive library of books and spent his time, money, and energy reading and learning.
 He read everything from self-help to religious scriptures, from scientific papers to biographies.

-Every few months, he went through every book he had.
-Cleaned them.
-Revised what he had learnt and shortlisted the books for next few months based on where life is.
+Every few months, he went through every book, cleaned them, revised what he had learned, and shortlisted the books for the next few months based on where life is.

-I follow this lesson religiously and it has been the biggest accessory to my growth so far.
+I follow this lesson religiously, and it has been the most significant accessory to my growth so far.

 7. It’s ok for Men to Cry

 This made us know him and love him even more.
-We understood how compassionate and sensitive to feelings he was and that helped us express our true feelings easily.
+We understood how compassionate and sensitive he was, which helped us express our true feelings easily.

 Expressing yourself freely is a brave thing to do.
-That doesn’t make you less of a man, it’s make you more of it.
+That doesn’t make you less of a man; it makes you more of it.

 8. Don’t Retire, Until Your Body Does

 He believed our bodies and brains work in magical ways.
-If you take care of them and make use of them everyday, they keep serving you much longer than if you stopped using them.
-He made sure to exert his mind and body everyday even in late 80s.
+If you take care of them and make use of them every day, they keep serving you much longer than if you stopped using them.
+He made sure to exert his mind and body every day, even in the late 80s.
 He used to put guys in their 30s to shame.